lwiest/VocabularyFox/README.md

 * You have a Java SDK installed on your system (I used Java SDK 8 (64-bit)).
 * You have an Eclipse IDE installed on your system (I used Eclipse 4.5.0 "Mars" (64-bit)).

-1. Download the ZIP file of this project from GitHub.
+1. Download the [project ZIP file](https://github.com/lwiest/VocabularyFox/archive/master.zip) from GitHub.
 2. Unzip it to a temporary folder ("temp folder").
 3. Import the `VocabularyFox` project from the temp folder to your Eclipse IDE as an import source _General > Existing Projects into Workspace_.
 4. In the _Project Explorer_ view, right-click _VocabularyFox_ and select _Run As > Java Application_.
 5. The VocabularyFox application starts.
-Close it.
-6. In the _Project Explorer_ view, right-click _VocabularyFox_ and select _Export..._.
-7. Select _Java > Runnable JAR file_.
-8. Click _Next >_.
-9. Under _Launch Configuration_, select _VocabularyFox - VocabularyFox_.
-10. Under _Export destination_, enter the full pathname of the exported application, for example `C:\TEMP\VocabularyFox.jar`.
-11. Select the radio button _Package required libraries into generated JAR_.
-12. Click _Finish_.
-13. Use a file explorer to find the exported JAR file.
-14. To run the exported JAR file, double-click it.
-15. To convert the JAR file into an executable file see the Launch4J project on the Internet.

 ## Porting Tips